aianta/AutoWiSE/README.md

 > Relevant certbot [documentation](https://eff-certbot.readthedocs.io/en/stable/using.html#managing-certificates).
 Tip: `ctrl+f` for `--manual`
 1. Install certbot ([Instructions](https://certbot.eff.org/instructions?ws=other&os=windows))
 2. In a shell terminal with admin privileges run the following command
-> Note: `autowise.services` is the registered production domain for Autowise at the time of writing.
+> Note: `autowise.wiseredmonton.com` is the registered production domain for Autowise at the time of writing.

-`certbot certonly --manual --preferred-challenges dns --debug-challenges -d autowise.services`
+`certbot certonly --manual --preferred-challenges dns --debug-challenges -d autowise.wiseredmonton.com`

 You should get output that looks something like this in the terminal window:
 ```
-Renewing an existing certificate for autowise.services
+Renewing an existing certificate for autowise.wiseredmonton.com

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Please deploy a DNS TXT record under the name:

-_acme-challenge.autowise.services.
+_acme-challenge.autowise.wiseredmonton.com.

 with the following value: